Chinese lettuce recipe ideas. Go beyond raw lettuce in a salad. Add it to soups. Stir-fry with garlic.

 Don't over cook

-Recipe 2: Fresh fish and Chinese lettuce soup
+Recipe 2: Chinese lettuce recipe with fresh fish

 This recipe is too easy.
 Assemble everything in a bowl and pour the hot soup in.
 Because the fish slices and shredded lettuce cook easily, it doesn't even need any additional heat.
 Do make sure the soup stock is piping hot.

 200g fresh fish, thinly sliced